polkadot-fellows/RFCs/text/0031-corejam.md

 ### Work Package Ordering

-At the point of Initial Inclusion of a Work Package (specifically, its Work Report) on-chain, it is trivial to ensure that the ordering respects the optional `prerequisite` field specified in the Work Package, since the RcBA need only *not* submit any on-chain which do not have their prerequisite fulfilled.
+At the point of Registration of a Work Package (specifically, its Work Report) on-chain, it is trivial to ensure that the ordering respects the optional `prerequisite` field specified in the Work Package, since the RcBA need only avoid Registering any which do not have their prerequisite fulfilled recently.

-However, there is a variable delay between a Work Report first being introduced on-chain in the Initial Inclusion and the Accumulation of it into the Work Class's State due to the Availability Protocol.
-This means that requiring the order at the point of Initial Inclusion is insufficient for guaranteeing that order at the time of Accumulation.
+However, there is a variable delay between a Work Report first being introduced on-chain in the Registration and its eventual Integration into the Work Class's State due to the asynchronous Availability Protocol.
+This means that requiring the order at the point of Registration is insufficient for guaranteeing that order at the time of Accumulation.
 Furthermore, the Availability Protocol may or may not actually complete for any Work Package.

-Two alternatives present themselves: provide ordering only on a *best-effort* basis, whereby Work Reports respect the ordering requested in their Work Packages as much as possible it is not guaranteed and Work Reports may be Accumulated before, or even entirely without, their prerequisites.
-We call this *Soft-Ordering*.
-The alternative is to provide a hard guarantee that the Results of Work Packages will follow the prerequisite requirement.
-Unable to alter the Availability Protocol this is achieved through on-chain queuing and deferred Accumulation where needed.
+Two alternatives present themselves: provide ordering only on a *best-effort* basis, whereby Work Reports respect the ordering requested in their Work Packages as much as possible, but it is not guaranteed.
+Work Reports may be Accumulated before, or even entirely without, their prerequisites.
+We refer to this *Soft-Ordering*.
+The alternative is to provide a guarantee that the Results of Work Packages will always be Accumulated no earlier than the Result of any prerequisite Work Package.
+As we are unable to alter the Availability Protocol, this is achieved through on-chain queuing and deferred Accumulation.

-Both are presented as reasonable approaches for this proposal, though the Soft-Ordering variant is expected to be part of any initial implementation.
+Both are presented as reasonable approaches for this proposal, though the Soft-Ordering variant is expected to be part of any initial implementation since implementation is trivial.

 #### Soft-Ordering Variant

 In this alternative, actual ordering is only guaranteed going *into* the Availability Protocol, not at the point of Accumulation.

 The (on-chain) repercussion of the Availability Protocol completing for the Work Package is that each Work Result becomes scheduled for Accumulation at the end of the Relay-chain Block Execution along with other Work Results from the same Work Class.
-The Ordering of Initial Inclusion is replicated here for all Work Results present.
+The Ordering of Registration is replicated here for all Work Results present.
 If the Availability Protocol delays the Accumulation of a prerequisite Work Result, then the dependent Work Result may be Accumulated in a block prior to that of its dependency.
 It is assumed that the *Accumulation* logic will be able to handle this gracefully.

 It is also possible (though unexpected in regular operation) that Work Packages never complete the Availability Protocol.
-Such Work Packages eventually time out and are discarded from Relay-chain state.
+Such Work Packages eventually time-out and are discarded from Relay-chain state.

 #### Hard-Ordering Variant

 This alternative gives a guarantee that the order in which a Work Package's Items will be Accumulated will respect the stated prerequisite of that Work Package.
 It is more complex and relies on substantial off-chain logic to inform the on-chain logic about which Work Packages are Accumulatable.

 The (on-chain) repercussion of the Availability Protocol completing for the Work Package depends based on whether it has a prerequisite which is still pending Availability.
-Since we know that all prerequisite Work Packages must have entered the Availability Protocol due to the Initial Validation, if we are no longer tracking the Work Package and its Work Results on-chain we may safely assume that it is because we have Accumulated them and thus that the Work Package is Available.
+Since we know that all prerequisite Work Packages must have entered the Availability Protocol due to the Initial Validation, if we are no longer tracking the Work Package and its Work Results on-chain we may safely assume that it is because we have Accumulated them and thus the Work Package is Available.

-If we are still explicitly retaining a record of the prerequisite Work Package and Work Results, we can assume that the availability process for it has not yet concluded or has already failed.
+Conversely, if the Availability process for the prerequisite Work Package has not yet concluded or has already failed, we ensure that we still explicitly retain a record of it for as long as is needed.

-If Availability has not yet concluded, we append a reference to (i.e. a hash of) the Work Package to a *Queue of Available Dependents* keyyed by the prerequisite Work Package.
+Specifically, if Availability has not yet concluded, we append a hash of the Work Package to a *Queue of Available Dependents* keyyed by the prerequisite Work Package Hash.
 The bounding for this list may safely be quite large, and if it grows beyond the bound, the Work Results may be discarded.
 This could only happen if very many Work Packages are produced and processed with the same prerequisite at approximately the same point in time, and that prerequisite suffers delayed Availability yet the dependents do not: an unlikely eventuality.

-In the case that we are not retaining a record of the prerequisite Work Package and Work Results, we enqueue the Work Results for Accumulation.
+In the case that we are not retaining a record of the prerequisite Work Package and Work Results, we aggregate the Work Results ready for Accumulation.
 If there is a non-empty Queue of Available Dependents for this Work Package, we record the fact that this Work Package is *Now Accumulated* in a separate storage item (to circumvent a possibly expensive read/write).
 If there is not, then we do not record this and will effectively stop tracking the Work Package's Availability status on-chain.

-Finally, after all Availability notices have been processed, but before the Accumulation happens, the RcBA may, via an extrinsic, inform the chain of Work Packages which are the prerequisite preventing available Work Packages from being Accumulated.
+Finally, after all Availability notices have been processed, but before the Accumulation happens, the RcBA may, via an extrinsic, inform the chain of Work Packages which are prerequisites preventing available Work Packages from being Accumulated.
 This amounts to naming a Work Package which has both a Queue of Available Dependents and is Now Accumulated.
+This allows those Work Results to be dequeued and aggregated for Accumulation.

 If Availability suffers a time-out (and retrying is not an option), or if the prerequisite has suffered a time-out, then all dependent Work Packages must be discarded in a cascading manner, a potentially daunting proposition.
 In a manner similar to that above, the time-out itself is recorded in on-chain storage item which itself may only be removed after the latest time at which the newest possible prerequisites (given the Initial Validation) could become available.
 The RcBAs may then introduce extrinsics to remove these associated storage items in an iterative fashion without the Work Results becoming Accumulated.